-When selling merchandise to customers, ZALANDO SE typically satisfies its performance obligation when the merchandise is delivered, i.e., the date on which control is transferred to the customer.
-ZALANDO SE customers have the option to return merchandise free of charge within the revocation period stipulated by law and, in addition to that period, the return periods granted by ZALANDO SE.
+As part of selling merchandise to customers, the company typically satisfies its performance obligation when the merchandise is delivered, i.e., the date on which the significant risks and rewards of ownership and control of the merchandise are transferred to the customer.
+Zalando customers have the option to return merchandise free of charge within the revocation period stipulated by law and, in addition to that period, the return periods granted by Zalando.
 ZALANDO SE's executive directors calculate expected returns, for which no revenue is recognized.
 This calculation is based on assumptions and judgments in particular on country-specific, payment method-specific and month-specific rates of returns, taking seasonal influences into account.
-Revenue has a significant influence on the net income of the group and is one of the most important performance indicators for the Zalando group.
+Revenue has a significant influence on the net income of the company and is one of the most important performance indicators for Zalando.